crowplexus/yu-pan-ko/dictionary.md

 kāpow - Sound of a strong punch against a surface

 kō - "Language"
 - Origin: 語 (Go) from 日本語/Japanese

 kopū - "Cup"
 - Origin: Copo from Português/Portuguese

-kōshu - Means "a place with grand importance"
+kōshu - "a place with grand importance"

 ---
 # T